OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/workflow/workflow.md

 OpenCDSS is being funded by the State of Colorado and focuses on software tools used by the State and its contractors.
-Although there is interest by the State in encouraging other entities to participate in OpenCDSS software projects, the State is particular interested in ensuring that the software tools can be supported and enhanced to meet the requirements of the State.
+Although there is interest by the State in encouraging other entities to participate in OpenCDSS software projects, the State is particularly interested in ensuring that the software tools can be supported and enhanced to meet the requirements of the State.
 A practical consideration is that if someone requests an enhancement to a CDSS software tool, State funding and project resources will not automatically be directed to that request.